This post continues our “Back to Basics” or “Data management is simple” series.

 - Product data would be managed in a Consolidation style (from the PLM and ERP applications), with some additional attributes and validation processes handled in a Transactional style.

 - Critical data would be handled in a Registry style for regulatory compliance.

 - Financial data would be handled in a Transactional style to replace Excel spreadsheets and support authoring and validation workflows.

-Semarchy Convergence 1.3 was designed specifically not only to support all these hub patterns, but also to provide the comprehensive framework allowing mixing all the styles simultaneously – Registry, Consolidation, Co-existence and Centralized/Transaction – in a single MDM hub.
-This simple but fundamental differentiator allows true Evolutionary MDM™ implementations that evolve at the pace of the business requirement’s maturity.
+Semarchy Convergence 1.3 was designed specifically not only to support all these hub patterns but also to provide a comprehensive framework allowing the mixing of all the styles simultaneously – Registry, Consolidation, Co-existence, and Centralized/Transaction – in a single MDM hub.
+This simple but fundamental differentiator allows true Evolutionary MDM implementations that evolve at the pace of the business requirement’s maturity.